-Indicator Measurement Definition name Unit Pilot actions developed jointly and implemented in projects Pilot action A pilot action is a practical measure implemented in the context of a project that tests or demonstrates one novel solution (e.g. procedures, instruments, tools, approaches and methods or the transfer of working practices).
+Indicator Measurement Definition name Unit Pilot actions Pilot action A pilot action is a practical measure implemented in the context of a project that tests or demonstrates one developed novel solution (e.g. procedures, instruments, tools, approaches and methods or the transfer of working jointly and practices).
 A solution is considered to be novel if it is either new or applied in a new context.
-The aim of a pilot is to test, validate and/or improve the solution.
-A pilot has to be attached to one specific location.
-In order to be counted towards this indicator, • the pilot action must be developed and implemented within the project framework. • the implementation of the pilot action should be finalised by the end of the project. • the development of the pilot action must involve organisations from several countries.
+The aim of a implemented in pilot is to test, validate and/or improve the solution. projects A pilot has to be attached to one specific location.
+In order to be counted towards this indicator, • the pilot action must be developed and implemented within the project framework. • the implementation of the pilot action should be finalised by the end of the project. the development of the pilot action must involve organisations from several countries.
 In order to count towards the corresponding result indicator (Solutions taken up or up-scaled by organisations) a successfully piloted solution should document what is needed for it to be taken up or to be up scaled.
 This indicator is applicable to priorities 1-3, but not to priority 4.
 Data on this indicator is collected by projects.
-Strategies and action plans jointly developed Strategy/action plan The indicator counts the number of joint strategies or action plans developed by supported projects.
-A jointly developed strategy sets a general direction in a certain subject to achieve a desired goal in the future.
-An action plan is a detailed plan outlining actions needed to reach one or more goals, laid down in the strategy.
+Strategies and Strategy/action The indicator counts the number of joint strategies or action plans developed by supported projects.
+A action plans plan jointly developed strategy sets a general direction in a certain subject to achieve a desired goal in the jointly future.
+An action plan is a detailed plan outlining actions needed to reach one or more goals, laid down in developed the strategy.
 An action plan is one step further than a strategy towards actual/physical implementation.
 Joint development implies the involvement of organizations from at least two participating countries in the drafting process.

-strategy can be designed in local/regional context.
-Projects can create a strategy and/or action plan(s) within the project framework.
-Alternatively, projects can create action plans that are based on an existing strategy (for example from another/previous project).
-Strategies and action plans are counted individually, e.g. if a project creates a strategy and three action plans, then four would be the target value.
-Strategies and action plans developed outside of the context of the North Sea Region programme cannot be counted towards this indicator.
+Further clarifications: • Strategies have to be jointly developed by the partners.
+Those action plans that are based on a joint strategy can be designed in local/regional context. • Projects can create a strategy and/or action plan(s) within the project framework.
+Alternatively, projects can create action plans that are based on an existing strategy (for example from another/previous project). • Strategies and action plans are counted individually, e.g. if a project creates a strategy and three action plans, then four would be the target value. • Strategies and action plans developed outside of the context of the North Sea Region programme cannot be counted towards this indicator.
 NOTE: Plans for pilot activities and/or internal project implementation (e.g. management plan or project communication strategy) and already existing strategies do not count toward this indicator.
 This indicator is applicable to priorities 1-4.
 Data on this indicator is collected by projects.
-Organisation The indicator counts the organisations cooperating formally in supported projects.
-The organisations counted in this indicator are the project partners as mentioned in the contract between the project and the programme.
+Organisations Organisation The indicator counts the organisations cooperating formally in supported projects.
+The organisations cooperating counted in this indicator are the project partners as mentioned in the contract between the project and the across borders programme.
 This indicator is applicable to priorities 1-4.
 Data on this indicator is collected automatically by the programme.
-Organisation